 What is Google Site Search?

-Once Google Site Search is setup you can start to track the keywords your visitors are using on your own web site.
-It is also important to mention that Google Site Search is part of Google Analytic’s (GA), so if your already using GA then you will feel right a home with the reporting.
+Once Google Site Search is set up you can start to track the keywords your visitors are using on your own website.
+It is also important to mention that Google Site Search is part of Google Analytic’s (GA), so if you’re already using GA then you will feel right a home with the reporting.
 We will see more about this later.

 Why Should I Setup Google Site Search?

-Okay, you know what Google Site Search is now, but why should you care to setup this feature?
-It turns out there are two main reasons why you need feature.
+Okay, you know what Google Site Search is now, but why should you care to set up this feature?
+It turns out there are two main reasons why you need this feature.

 The first reason is that you will be able to understand your visitors intent.
-This will give you incite on why the visitor is coming to your web site by telling you what they are looking for.
-This type of information can be really hard to extract from visitors and the best part is they are telling you in there own words what they want.
+This will give you insight on why the visitor is coming to your web site by telling you what they are looking for.
+This type of information can be really hard to extract from visitors and the best part is they are telling you in their own words what they want.

-Remember, the main reason why people are searching your site.
-If they could find the content on your home page or landing page they wouldn’t need search, so it is important to continue reviewing this data and adjusting your site to ensure the majority of your visitors can find what they want quickly.
-Overall, this just leads to a better site experience and in the end that’s what your visitors want.
+Remember, the main reason why people are searching for your site.
+If they could find the content on your homepage or landing page they wouldn’t need search, so it is important to continue reviewing this data and adjusting your site to ensure the majority of your visitors can find what they want quickly.
+Overall, this just leads to a better site experience and at the end that’s what your visitors want.

 How to Setup Google Site Search in Sitefinity?